Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 A short general note before we continue.

-In V1, our functions returned [rxjs](https://rxjs-dev.firebaseapp.com/) version 5 `Observable`
+In V1, our functions returned [RxJS](https://rxjs-dev.firebaseapp.com/) version 5 `Observable`
 instances in some cases, most notably `pond.observe`.

 In V2, we have switched to plain callback-style interfaces everywhere.
-This way, you don’t have to understand rxjs to get started with the Pond.
+This way, you don’t have to understand RxJS to get started with the Pond.
-And in case you already are an ardent disciple of Reactive Programming, you are now free to plug the Pond into the rxjs (or competitor) version of your choice.
+And in case you already are an ardent disciple of Reactive Programming, you are now free to plug the Pond into the RxJS (or competitor) version of your choice.
 Please [see here](LINKPLS) for a small guide.

 ## Fish